akka/akka-persistence-cassandra/CONTRIBUTING.md

 Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

-* 1.0 -> `master` - current active development and stable 1.0.x patch releases
+* 1.0 -> `main` - current active development and stable 1.0.x patch releases
 * 0.80+ (see [Github releases](https://github.com/akka/akka-persistence-cassandra/releases) for latest) -> `release-0.x`  - removed use of Cassandra Materialized Views after they were marked as not to be used in production.
 * 0.50+ (currently 0.62) -> `release-0.50`- first release under this organisation, previously under krasserm.
 No planned releases for this version.

 ## General Workflow

-This is the process for committing code into master.
+This is the process for committing code into main.
 There are of course exceptions to these rules, for example minor changes to comments and documentation, fixing a broken build etc.

 1. To avoid duplicated effort, it might be good to check the [issue tracker](https://github.com/akka/akka-persistence-cassandra/issues) and [existing pull requests](https://github.com/akka/akka-persistence-cassandra/pulls) for existing work.
    - If there is no ticket yet, feel free to [create one](https://github.com/akka/akka-persistence-cassandra/issues/new) to discuss the problem and the approach you want to take to solve it.